tessercat/daoistic-book/book.md

 Ambitious for wealth and power, you have only yourself to blame.

-Do the job and step aside,
+Achieve and retire,
-the universal way.
+it's the universal way.

 ## Notes